anandka/Learning/Kubernetes Revision.md

 ~~~
 Please note this is not exhaustive list.
 But just pointers that I want to remember so I might have used shortcuts or just jotted down points which I feel are important.

-For any references please cross verify things on Google )
+For any references please search keywords in kubernetes documentation or cross verify things on Google :)
 ~~~

 Udemy Course - Mumshad Mannambeth